uno-labs/UnoSemuxLightCoreWasm/docs/source/usage/Get-started.rst

    var result = Module.<UnoSemuxSomeClass>.<someStaticFunctionName>();

 Other functions are members of some classes.
-And first you have to create a class and then to call its method:
+At first you have to create an object of certain class and then to call its methods:

 .. code-block:: javascript